A study of language and culture leads to the ability to communicate authentically in a global environment.

 Spanish I-VI (Honors and AP courses offered)

 The listening-speaking progression in Spanish is established through classroom conversation and the use of a variety of audio and visual materials.
 Emphasis is placed on recognizing and learning recurring patterns within the language.
 Students in all levels use a variety of resources that provide a solid foundation in the language and introduce varied cultures of the Spanish-speaking world.
-Materials offer opportunities for practice in listening, writing, reading and speaking in Spanish.
 In upper level courses, students work on developing the fluency in Spanish that enables them to communicate effectively with native speakers.
 In AP courses, students engage in an exploration of culture and literature in contemporary and historical contexts.